The Libraries offer a variety of workshops for students, faculty, and staff at UMBC.

 Is writing the literature review a stumbling block?
-Come to hear what a literature review is and what its required components are.
-Learn how to address common writing issues, such as effective use of summary and synthesis, and use of quotations.
 This workshop will help you to learn how to begin and advance your literature review, and how to connect your ideas to the literature in the field.

 An academic research poster is a visual communication tool that allows you to present your research in a clear, concise, graphic format.
 Learn how to create a poster that stands out.
 In this workshop, learn the design principles and guidelines that will help you create an effective and aesthetically pleasing poster using PowerPoint.
 We’ll discuss layout, fonts, colors, graphics and more.

 Patent searching can be a daunting and overwhelming process.
-Come learn how to conduct preliminary patent searches of U.S. patents and published applications using free online resources of the USPTO and its bi-lateral partner EPO (European Patent Office).
+Come learn how to conduct preliminary patent searches of U.S. patents and published applications using free online resources of the USPTO.

 What are some of the best strategies and tips for writing a literature review?
 Whether you are just starting out on your research or have been involved in your project for a while, this workshop is for you!
 This workshop will be Humanities focused, but all are welcome.